epfl-lara/compiler2024-labs-public/lab03_typer/Readme.md

 }
 $$

 You should get the unchecked type of the function and memoize it.
-You should then type check the body and it must be a subtype of the output type of the function.
+You should then type check the body and it must be a subtype of the output type of the function using `checkInstanceOf`.

 #### `visitSum`